Volunteer firefighter, 19, among 183 people charged with lighting fires in New South Wales

-An Australian volunteer firefighter is one of nearly 200 people who have been charged with deliberately lighting fires in New South Wales in the last two months.
+An Australian volunteer firefighter is one of nearly 200 people who have been charged with fire-related offences in New South Wales in the last two months.

 Blake Banner, 19, was charged in November with seven counts of causing fire and being "reckless to its spread" on the south coast of Australia.